coq/platform/doc/README_Linux.md

 ```

 In case you don't have snap installed yet, please refer to [installing-snapd](https://snapcraft.io/docs/installing-snapd)

+The snap URL is https://snapcraft.io/coq-prover.

+This install method is maintained by Enrico Tassi.

 ## Package name
 The name of the package is `coq-prover` since `coq` was considered